-Students are encouraged to work hard and take an active part in school life.
+Students are expected and encouraged to work hard and take an active part in school life.

 The Awards and Rewards scheme recognises students' academic and social contributions.
-We encourage the development of self-discipline and this is supported by the school's Code of Conduct and Equal Opportunities Policy which have both been developed in consultation with the pupils through the School Council.
+We encourage the development of self-discipline and require high standards of behaviour.
+This is supported by the school's Code of Conduct which is regularly reviewed in consultation with the pupils through the School Council.